 - The sources of the finance officer's power: persuasion and agenda-setting. - How to recognize and deal with common political power plays.

-Sources of the finance officer's power
+Sources of the Finance Officer's Power

-he local government finance officer has greater access to power than one might think.
+The local government finance officer has greater access to power than one might think.
 This is the power of persuasion and the power of agenda-setting.